kiegroup/appformer/uberfire-docs/docs/security/authzPolicyStorage.md

 ```
 # Security policy marker file.
 #
-# All the files starting with the "security-module" prefix will be loaded and
+# All the files whose name is starting with the "security-module" prefix will be loaded and
 # included as part of the global authorization policy.
 #
 ```